czhu12/czhu12.github.io/_posts/2020-01-20-what-are-we-normalizing.md

 ![image]({{ site.baseurl }}/images/normalization/wage-gap-question.png)

 This diagram specifies a plausible mechanism for producing data that shows a wage gap.
-To put it another way, this is a model of the data generation process.
+To put it another way, this is a model of the *data generation process*.
 It specifies causal effects different factors have on each other (gender causes discrimination which causes a wage gap).

 Because "discrimination" isn't really measurable in the traditional sense, it's unobservable, which is why I colored it lighter.
-Instead, sociologists measure the correlation between the two observable variables in this diagram, gender and wage, which show that women on aggregate make 82% of men.
+Instead, to answer this question, sociologists measure the correlation between the two observable variables in this diagram, gender and wage.
+Doing this shows show that women on aggregate make 82% of men.

 ### Wait...
 Correlation is not Causation?